CloudM-Migrate/documentation/Engineering-Reference/EmailAttachAO.md

 When migrating email attachments or file system files, choose whether the document should be shared with recipients of the original email.

-Change Conditions: Set to Share Documents to enable sharing on attachment moved to OneDrive.
+Change Conditions: Set to Share Documents to enable sharing on attachment moved to Drive.
 Set to Share Documents and Send Notification Email to also send an email to notify sharing was enabled.

 ### Add Document Links <a name="adddoclink"></a>
 Default Value: On